 Revisions to this access arrangement

-Service Provider will submit revisions to this Access Arrangement to the AER on or before 1 July 2020, or four years from the commencement date of this Access Arrangement, whichever is the later (Review Submission Date).
+Service Provider will submit revisions to this Access Arrangement to the AER on 1 July 2020 (Review Submission Date).

-The revisions to this Access Arrangement will commence on the later of 1 July 2021 and the date on which the approval by the AER of the revisions to the Access Arrangement takes effect under the National Gas Rules (Revisions Commencement Date).
+The revisions to this Access Arrangement are intended to commence on 1 July 2021 (Revisions Commencement Date).

+The Review Submission Date will be accelerated under Rule 51 on written notification by the AER that one of the following events has occurred:

+the interconnection of another pipeline with the Pipeline; or

+the introduction of a significant new source of gas supply to one or more of the markets to which gas is delivered from the Pipeline;

+that substantially changes the types of Services that are likely to be sought by the market.

+The AER will consult with the Service Provider and other relevant parties in determining whether either of the above events has occurred.

+Such notice will not be given within 18 months of the Review Submission Date in this clause 1.6.

+The Review Submission Date will be advanced to a date no earlier than six months after the date of the Notice issued under Rule 51.

 Service Provider may, at any other time, submit to the AER proposed revisions to this Access Arrangement together with the applicable Access Arrangement Information in accordance with Rule 65.
 If approved by the AER, those revisions will commence in accordance with the National Gas Rules.